DAFoam/DAFoam.github.io/pages/mydoc/mydoc_installation_source_hpc.md

 ## **Install DAFoam**

-Download the repository and enter the directory:
+Once OpenFOAM, CGNS, and the MACH-Aero packages are installed, we can install DAFoam.
+Similar to OpenFOAM, we need to compile three versions of DAFoam: original, reverse-mode AD (ADR), and forward-mode AD (ADF).
+Download the repository and enter its code directory:

 <pre>
-git clone git@github.com:mdolab/dafoam.git
+wget https://github.com/mdolab/dafoam/archive/v2.2.9.tar.gz -O dafoam.tar.gz
+tar -xvf dafoam.tar.gz
-cd dafoam
+cd dafoam-2.2.9
 </pre>

 DAFoam requires a newer version of `mpi4py` than is available on STAMPEDE natively.
 To avoid installing a second `mpi4py`, edit the `setup.py` script within the `dafoam/` root directory: